Homepage

 Display contacts as a list with the possibility to get to the contact details view.

-As a first step, you need a page that will respond to given paths:
+As a first step, you need two pages that will respond to given paths:

 • GET /contacts for list view